hlino/Social-Awareness-Calculator/README.md

 # Woke Calculator

-This is a project created for the university of Maryland's Bitcamp Hackathon.
+This is a project created for the University of Maryland's Bitcamp Hackathon.

 # Inspiration